bwNetFlow/ip_prefix_trie/README.md

 ## Internal workings
 This module implements a standard trie, which operates on 0 and 1 for branching.
 Some care is taken to implement longest prefix matching (i.e. matching the most specific network) correctly.
-The payload contents are stored at every node (see Todo section) and are corrected when inserting another, longer (or equal) prefix.
+The Lookup method remembers the current most specific prefix while descending.
 The code is thoroughly commented, go take a look.

 Wikipedia has some more [details](https://en.wikipedia.org/wiki/Trie) on tries in general.